 Taking time to mindfully reflect on what truly matters, helps us keep our perspective and keeps the joy alive in our hearts.

 There are many benefits to living in the present, including: increased enjoyment, reduced stress, better relationships, and increased efficiency with daily tasks.
-When we cut out multi-tasking, we are able to focus on the subject at hand (i.e., a job, a loved one, or simply relaxing).
+When we cut out multi-tasking, we can focus on the subject at hand (i.e., a job, a loved one, or simply relaxing).
 Being present takes practice, dedication, and patience.
-It can be hard to take a step back from all the technology and constant communication; however, stopping to enjoy the “little things” is what life is all about.
+It can be hard to step back from all the technology and constant communication; however, stopping to enjoy the “little things” is what life is all about.

 Staying fit and focused through the holidays is no easy feat!
-Take time and enjoy season!
+Take time and enjoy holiday season!